 When you feel lonely, it can be difficult to enjoy your day-to-day activities, and you might find yourself feeling sad or angry more often than usual as well.

-1. Get involved in hobbies or activities that intrigue you.
+- Get involved in hobbies or activities that intrigue you.

 Many people find themselves feeling lonely when they aren’t engaged or happy with their day-to-day activities.

 If you find yourself just going back and forth to work each day without participating in other activities that you are passionate about, it can be difficult to feel satisfied and happy in your own company.